Daniel-Chow-YC/python-app-terraform/README.md

 # Python App Terraform

-I have used terraform to create a VPC with the python app instance inside a public subnet.
+Terraform was used to create a VPC with the python app instance inside of a public subnet.